KreedaluJi/VikasAI/README.md

     python main.py
     ```

-**Note:** This method requires Python 3.8 or later to be installed on your machine.
+**Note:** This method requires Python 3.12 to be installed on your machine.

 ## License